 Fast-casual has lower labor costs but high buildout expenses.
 A Chipotle-style buildout runs $150K-$300K depending on the market.
 Equipment financing covers the kitchen, and an SBA loan covers the rest if you can wait.

 Food trucks are actually easier to finance than most people think.
 The truck itself is collateral.
-A $75K-$150K food truck with commercial kitchen equipment qualifies for equipment financing at 8-14% with the truck securing the loan.
+A $75K-$150K food truck with commercial kitchen equipment qualifies for equipment financing with the truck securing the loan — your rate depends on your profile.

 Bars and nightlife are the hardest to fund.
 Lenders see higher risk — inconsistent revenue, seasonal swings, liability exposure.
 You'll pay more and need stronger financials.
 Expect rates 3-5% higher than an equivalent restaurant application.